vineethkumarv/sv-wiki/Structure.md

                                          Fig 2: Data alignment of Unpacked union

 The  figure shows that 'int' takes 32 bit and 'byte' takes 8 bit.
 But in unpacked union all members share the memory.
 Here 'int' is the largest datatype, so 32 bits shared for all other members in union.
+Github Lab code link:

+Github lab output link:
 ## Packed Union

 The Packed Union is defined by 'union packed' keyword.
 It uses only same type elements like 'bit' , 'logic', 'reg'  with same size.
 This is one of the limitation of packed Union.